Airlines preparing for a slow global takeoff | DW | 19.11.2021

 Overall, for September, the latest month with full data, total demand for passenger air travel was down 53.4% compared with September 2019.
 It was an improvement on August, but nothing like pre-pandemic growth.

 This year he expects 2.3 billion passengers and 3.4 billion next year, well below 2019's 4.5 billion.
-Yet despite this uptick he admits that a sudden rebound is unlikely.
+Yet despite this uptick, he admitted that a sudden rebound is unlikely.
 "It will take time to recover.
 Nonetheless, the trends are positive," he added.

 Edited by: Hardy Graupner